scalameta/nvim-metals/README.md

 1. There is an automated way to install, but not uninstall or update
 2. The install feature will probably go away

 For now, this is still the best way to install Metals for Nvim.
-Some of the defaults are actually a bit off at the moment, but I'm working on fixing them, and sending in prs to update them.
 If the Install goes away, there is a decent change I'll handle the Install / Uninstall / Update right in the plugin.

 ## Available Commands